An-Bauer/memes/ideas.md

         - so you see the early collector, yourself, and how many collectors there are, and see some action/ new people collecting -> needs ws
     - or you allways see yourself and collectors count
     - realy important to enumerte the list

+- marketing
+    - max
+    - very small sticker, fab in uni
+    - very big sticker, see from space (on maps)